-Its focuses include genetic engineering, formulation, downstream processing to fill and finish in state-of-the-art application systems, as well as worldwide registration and marketing of biopharmaceuticals.
+The firm focuses on areas such as genetic engineering, formulation, downstream processing and fill and finish in state-of-the-art application systems, as well as worldwide registration and marketing of biopharmaceuticals.

-The products, recombinant proteins manufactured using cell cultures, are used to manufacture biopharmaceutical medicines to treat disorders of the respiratory system and the central nervous system, heart attacks, strokes and rheumatism, among other ailments.
+Including recombinant proteins manufactured using cell cultures, its products are used to manufacture biopharmaceutical medicines to treat disorders of the respiratory and the central nervous systems (CNS), as well as heart attacks, strokes and rheumatism.

 Around €125m of the total investment was financed with a loan from the European Investment Bank.